-P.C.
-Cast ACKNOWLEDGMENTS Thank you to my LUNA team, Mary-Theresa Hussey and Adam Wilson, for being so great to work with-as usual!
-I would also like to acknowledge the wonderfully talented team that created the exquisite covers for the three Divine books: the original cover artist, James Griffin, Erin Craig for these updated covers and LUNA's art director, Kathleen Oudit.
-As always, I am thankful for my agent and friend, Meredith Bernstein.
+CONTENTS ACKNOWLEDGMENTS PROLOGUE PART I PART II PART III ACKNOWLEDGMENTS Thank you to my LUNA team, Mary-Theresa Hussey and Adam Wilson, for being so great to work with-as usual!
+I would also like to acknowledge the wonderfully talented team that created the exquisite covers for the three Divine books: artist James Griffin and LUNA's art director, Kathleen Oudit.
+As always I am thankful for my agent and friend, Meredith Bernstein.

 Thanks, Dad, for the ecosystem information, finding a feline basis for my lovely fictional species of cave cats, and for making the research trip to Oklahoma's fabulous Alabaster Caverns and Great Salt Plains so much fun (Mama Cast and Lainee Ann, too!).
-I'd like to acknowledge the Alabaster Caverns State Park and thank the people there for being so gracious and helping with my research.
+I'd like to acknowledge the Alabaster Caverns State Park and thank the people there for being so gracious and helpful with my research.
 The Alabaster Caverns State Park is located in northwestern Oklahoma and is well worth the trip.
 The Oklahoma Great Salt Plains of north central Oklahoma is also an amazing place.
 Yes, there are selenite crystals on the plains, but you have to dig for them, versus how I fictionalized them.
 What I didn't fictionalize is the magic I found in both places.
-For more information you can contact Alabastercaverns@OklahomaParks.com, and the Salt Plains National Wildlife Refuge at 580-626-4794.
+For more information you can contact: Alabastercaverns@OklahomaParks.com, and the Salt Plains Refuge at 580-626-4794.
 Explore Oklahoma and see for yourself!
+PROLOGUE S he wasn't dead.